-Food literacy is a set of interconnected attributes organized into the categories of food and nutrition knowledge, skills, self-efficacy/confidence, food decisions, and other ecologic (external) factors such as income security, and the food system.
+What is food literacy?Food literacy is a set of interconnected attributes organized into the categories of food and nutrition knowledge, skills, self-efficacy/confidence, food decisions, and other ecologic (external) factors such as income security, and the food system.

-This project was made possible through funding from Public Health Ontario and their Locally Driven Collaborative Project (LDCP) program.
+We are here to share food literacy research and resources with you.
+What you see on this website has been developed by Registered Dietitians, research consultants, librarians, academic partners and other valuable stakeholders.Our team has been involved in food literacy research since 2012.
+Our projects were made possible through the funding from Public Health Ontario and the Locally Driven Collaborative Project (LDCP) program.
 The LDCP brings public health units together to develop and run research projects on issues of shared interest related to the Ontario Public Health Standards.

 - LDCP 2013: Making Something Out of Nothing was the first LDCP Food Literacy research project that started our journey and focused on conceptualization of food literacy with priority populations in Ontario.
 Priority populations included youth, young pregnant women and young parents who are at risk for poor health.